 Allows constraint to break during simulation.
 Disabled for the Motor constraint.
 This can be used to simulate destruction.

-Impulse strength that needs to be reached before constraint breaks.
+Impulse strength that needs to be reached before the constraint breaks.

 By using limits you can constrain objects even more by specifying a translation/rotation range on/around respectively one axis (see below for each one individually).
 To lock one axis, set both limits to 0.